Offer internships and work experience

 |»»||Jobshop to contact Faculty and pass on employer requirements||»»||Faculty to get in touch with employer within five days of original request||»»||Faculty to liaise with employer about the request, and proceed to organise placement|

 Please complete the online expression of interest form to indicate your requirements.
 After submitting a member of the Jobshop team will be in touch to discuss the process.

-Please feel free to contact us using any of the below options:
+Please feel free to contact us using either of the below options: